History & Milestones

 The Museum welcomed over 100,000 visitors during our time in Downtown Fond du Lac, ending December 2012.
 We were proud to be a part of the many offerings at the Windhover Center for the Arts, where families and community came together in downtown Fond du Lac!

-In summer 2013 we reopened in our new home in the Waterfront District on 75 W. Scott Street, featuring expanded exhibits, classroom space and a specially designed outdoor area.
+Since 2013, we have enjoyed our new home in the Lakeside District on 75 W. Scott Street, featuring expanded exhibits, classroom space and a specially designed outdoor area.

 Click here for more information on the new exhibits.